Agribusiness

 Project Overview

-Richardson International Limited, a long-time client of FWS, commissioned the design and construction of a new facility to house a replacement 24-metric-ton cooker.
-The project required seamless integration of Desmet-supplied cooker equipment, a structurally sound foundation design, and precise procurement strategies to ensure timely material delivery.
-FWS took charge of shop fabrication and hydro testing of process piping before site transport, while also managing the installation of structural piers, steel structures, conveyance systems, registered piping, and electrical components, including motors, VFDs, and power distribution cables.
+FWS was commissioned to design and construct a new facility to house a 24-metric-ton cooker, replacing an aging unit.
+The project demanded seamless integration of specialized equipment, a structurally sound foundation, and precise procurement strategies to meet strict deadlines.
+FWS led the shop fabrication and hydro testing of process piping before delivery, and was responsible for the installation of structural piers, steel structures, conveyance systems, registered piping, and electrical components, including motors, VFDs, and power distribution systems.

 goals